mroswell/talavera/README.md

 A python tiling utility for GBDX Vector Services.

-Talavera can be used in a number of ways: as a lambda function, a cli, or programmably in python.
+Talavera can be used in a number of ways: as a lambda function, a cli, or programmatically in python.
 The goal is provide an way to predictably generate and view vector tiles from queries to Vector Services.

 ## Installation